 Where possible we are implementing our humane trap – neuter – vaccinate – return program and thanks to your amazing support we still freely vaccinate all cats and dogs for rabies that visit the Nowzad clinic.

 For our Afghan vet team this is one of the proudest and most important aspects of their job.
+And we are so proud to say we were awarded with the 2017 World Rabies Day Award in the Asian organisation category.
+Please read the full details of the award here.

 We are still very much involved with humanely controlling the stray cats at the US and UK embassies and the Coalition Headquarters in Kabul and often receive a message to let us know that one of our humane traps has caught another ‘volunteer’ for our neutering scheme!